wincaton/week2labs/README.md

 ## Fundamental Aspects of Python

 For convienence, this tutorial is provided as both a Python notebook (.ipynb) and in HTML.
 The HTML version of the tutorial shows output for executed code in the notebook.
+You can view the HTML version in your web browser.

-For the remainder of the semester, you will only find the Python notebook version include in the week's repo, although you can generate the HTML or PDF version of a notebook in JupyterLab for your personal review.
+For the remainder of the semester, you will only find the Python notebook version included in the week's repo, although you can generate the HTML or PDF version of a notebook in JupyterLab for your personal review.

 1. Launch JupyterLab
 2. Use the file browser to navigate to your local repo copy